nanvel/cipher-bt/docs/examples/vumanchu_cipher_b.md

     def on_entry(self, row: dict, session: Session):
         if self.wallet.base != 0:
-            # keep only one position open
+            # keep only one session open
             return

         if row["long_entry"]: